Export Exchange server mailboxes to Outlook PST

 - Download and install the EdbMails application on any computer, even without Exchange Server installed and get started with exporting your Exchange server data right away.

-- To get started, enter your registered email address and password, then click ‘Login’ to access the application.
-If you don’t have an account, click ‘Start Your Free Trial’ to begin using the EdbMails demo version.
+- Launch the EdbMails application and ‘Log in’ using your registered email address and password.
+If you don’t have an account, click ‘Start Your Free Trial’ to begin using EdbMails instantly without registration.

 - From the list of available products, select ‘EDB Recovery (Offline) and Migration’.